 Outdated software often contains known vulnerabilities that can be exploited from the Internet.
 Sites that can be exploited are protected by Platform.sh.
 The system partially blocks access to these sites.

-https://platform.sh maintains a database of signatures of known security vulnerabilities in open-source software that are commonly deployed on our infrastructure.
+Platform.sh maintains a database of signatures of known security vulnerabilities in open-source software that are commonly deployed on our infrastructure.
 The security check only analyze known vulnerabilities in open-source projects like Drupal, Symfony or WordPress.
-It cannot examine customizations written by Platform.sh customers.
+It can’t examine customizations written by Platform.sh customers.

 We analyze the code of your application: